 The International Center, which has two departments: International Student Services and Study Abroad Programs, is located in the Student Services Building on the Downcity Campus.
-In addition, two International Student Advisors from the center are located at the Student Academic & Financial Services Office in The Friedman Center at the Harborside Campus.
+In addition, an International Student Advisor from the center is located at the Student Academic & Financial Services Office in The Friedman Center at the Harborside Campus.